 - 1 of 2

 Honduras has experienced a moderate recovery since the 2008-2009 global economic downturn.
 Despite this encouraging trend, economic gains over the past several years have largely favored the middle and upper classes, leading to greater income disparity in the country.
 Poverty and undernutrition continue to rob many Hondurans of the opportunity to lead a productive life, stunting the development trajectory of the next generation.
-More than 1.7 million Hondurans live below the national poverty line, with more than 20 percent living on $1.25 a day or less, without access to basic services such as clean water, energy and infrastructure (only 20 percent of the roads in Honduras are paved).
+More than 1.7 million Hondurans live below the national poverty line, with more than 20 percent living on $1.25 a day or less, and are without access to basic services such as clean water, energy and infrastructure (only 20 percent of the roads in Honduras are

 Results by the numbers*